Bringing More Women to the Fight for Peace through Security Cooperation

 The SOUTHCOM’s Women, Peace, and Security (WPS) Program recognizes the diverse roles women play as agents of change in preventing and resolving conflict, countering terrorism and violent extremism as well as building post-conflict peace and stability in our Hemisphere.

-WPS is centered on four pillars: Participation, Prevention, Protection, and Relief and Recovery.
-This foundation provides unique engagement opportunities to strengthen bilateral relationships with regional partners through collective efforts that reinforce women’s empowerment, meaningful participation in decision-making, protection from violence, and access to resources.
+The 2023 U.S. National Strategy on WPS includes five Lines of Effort: Participation; Protection; Relief, Response, and Recovery; Integration and Institutionalization; and Partnerships.
+This approach provides unique engagement opportunities to strengthen bilateral relationships with regional partners through collective efforts that reinforce women’s empowerment, meaningful participation in decision-making, protection from violence, and access to resources.

 Inclusiveness increases mission effectiveness and drives positive outcomes.
 With women making up over 50% of the population, they bring unique and necessary skills to security forces.
 We know that when we invest in a woman, she changes not only her own life, but also that of her family and community.
 Add that change in a key institution, such as the military, and she will change that institution and her country.